Blessing-Enakpodia/Data-Analysis-for-US-superstore/README.md

 # Data-Analysis-for-US-superstore

 # Introduction
-This is the capstone Excel project that marks the end of the Excel training in the Data Analysis Training cohort 3 by Chinonso Promise.
-This project involves understanding and answering business questions, data cleaning, data analysis, and data visualisation and reports.
+This project involves understanding and answering business questions, data cleaning, data analysis, and data visualisation and reports using Microsoft Excel.

 # Skills Demonstrated
 For the effective execution of the project and to gain insight to aid informed business decision-making, the following skills were demonstrated